rrousselGit/provider/README.md

 When using the `create`/`update` callback of a provider, it is worth noting that this callback is called lazily by default.

-What this means is, until the value is requested at least once, the `create`/`update` callbacks won't be called.
+This means that until the value is requested at least once, the `create`/`update` callbacks won't be called.

 This behavior can be disabled if you want to pre-compute some logic, using the `lazy` parameter: